Seantheprogrammer93/Headless-Shopping-Cart/README.md

 ### How to Use Headless Shopping Cart

-After you install Headless Shopping Cart you will be able to implement a `<button>` in your HTML code to add a product to the PolygonPay cart and checkout.
+After you install Headless Shopping Cart you will be able to implement a `<button>` in your HTML code to add a product to the cart and checkout.
 The following `<button>` tag is an example.

 ```html
 <button class="button-add" data-title="Hat"